santoshrajan/frpjs/readme.md

 #### Example: swipeview

 Swipeview.js is a library that uses frpjs for building smooth touch-based content sliders for mobile devices.
-See the [source code](examples/swipeview/swipeview.js) or [try it out on a mobile browser](http://santoshrajan.com/frpjs/swipeview/).
+See the [source code here](examples/swipeview/swipeview.js) or [try it out on a mobile browser](http://santoshrajan.com/frpjs/swipeview/).

 **Usage**